carvel-dev/kapp/docs/diff.md

 You can control number of kept resource versions via `kapp.k14s.io/num-versions=int` annotation.

 Try deploying [redis-with-configmap example](../examples/gitops/redis-with-configmap) and changing `ConfigMap` in a next deploy.

+### Controlling diff via resource annotations

+- `kapp.k14s.io/disable-original` annotation controls whether to record provided resource copy (rarely wanted)

+  Possible values ``.
+In some cases it's not possible or wanted to record applied resource copy into its annotation `kapp.k14s.io/original`.
+One such case might be when resource is extremely lengthy (e.g. long ConfigMap or CustomResourceDefinition) and will exceed annotation value max length of 262144 bytes.

 ### Controlling diff via deploy flags